santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 }
 ```

-Finally, I write functions that aren't boilerplate.
-In this example, function do_the_needful() accepts a pointer to an options_t structure.
-I validate that the options pointer is not NULL and then go on to validate the input and output structure members.
-EXIT_FAILURE returns if either test fails and, by setting the external global variable errno to a conventional error code, I signal to the caller a general reason.
-The convenience function perror() can be used by the caller to emit human-readable-ish error messages based on the value of errno.
+Finally, write functions that aren't boilerplate.
 Functions should almost always validate their input in some way.
 If full validation is expensive, try to do it once and treat the validated data as immutable.
-The usage() function validates the progname argument using a conditional assignment in the fprintf() call.
-The usage() function is going to exit anyway, so I don't bother setting errno or making a big stink about using a correct program name.

-The big class of errors I am trying to avoid here is de-referencing a NULL pointer.
-This will cause the operating system to send a special signal to my process called SYSSEGV, which results in unavoidable death.
+The big class of errors to avoid is de-referencing a NULL pointer.
+This will cause the operating system to send a special signal called SYSSEGV, which results in unavoidable death.
 The last thing users want to see is a crash due to SYSSEGV.
 It's much better to catch a NULL pointer in order to emit better error messages and shut down the program gracefully.

-Some people complain about having multiple return statements in a function body.
-They make arguments about "continuity of control flow" and other stuff.
-Honestly, if something goes wrong in the middle of a function, it's a good time to return an error condition.
-Writing a ton of nested if statements to just have one return is never a "good idea."™
+A good practice is that - if something goes wrong in the middle of a function, it's a good time to return an error condition.
+Writing a ton of nested if statements to just have one return is never a "good idea.
 Finally, if you write a function that takes four or more arguments, consider bundling them in a structure and passing a pointer to the structure.
 This makes the function signatures simpler, making them easier to remember and not screw up when they're called later.
 It also makes calling the function slightly faster, since fewer things need to be copied into the function's stack frame.
 In practice, this will only become a consideration if the function is called millions or billions of times.
 Don't worry about it if that doesn't make sense.

 Putting it all together: